 Whether you've got some time to kill or in a rush, this guide will help you find the best restaurants at Atlanta's Hartsfield-Jackson International Airport.

 For six years, Buckhead resident Jeff Varasano had a single mission: make the perfect pizza.
 He flew across the country, trying pizzas at legendary pizza parlors like Grimaldi's and Patsy's in New York.
 He finally found the perfect pizza and published the recipe on the Internet, turning him into an immediate Internet sensation and subsequently opened up his eponymous Buckhead restaurant.
-Though some prefer Antico Napoletano, Varasano's makes the best pizza in Atlanta and one of the best pizzas in the country.
+Though some prefer Antico Napoletano, some claim that Varasano's makes the best pizza in Atlanta and one of the best pizzas in the country.